Executive Director, Co-Founder

 Director, Clinical Coordinator

-State Licensed Professional Counselor, Dory Dzinski was quick to get involved with the mission of Project 109, and has a true passion for assisting others through difficulties, while always maintaining that genuine human element.
-In addition to Dory’s state licensure, she is also a Nationally Board Certified Counselor, the EAP Provider for Vintech, a leading EMS staffing company, and a member of Connecticut’s Behavioral Health Response Team, Region IV, which is a partnership of Yale, UConn, and DMHAS.
+Dory was quick to get involved with the mission of Project 109, and has a true passion for assisting others through difficulties, while always maintaining that genuine human element.
+In addition to Dory’s state licensure, she is also a member of Connecticut’s Behavioral Health Response Team, Region IV, which is a partnership of Yale, UConn, and DMHAS.
 She is one of our most valued professional partners on the Project 109 team.

-With almost 20 years experience, Dory specializes in grief, loss, transitions, new beginnings, and goal completion, while having a strong background in working with first responders and their immediate family.
+With almost 20 years experience, Dory specializes in grief, loss, transitions, new beginnings, and goal completion, while having a strong background in working with public safety personnel and their immediate family.
 With her trauma focused, humanistic, integrative, and existential treatment techniques, Dory’s unique perspectives and experiences lend themselves nicely to creating a space of safety, compassion, empathy and true understanding of the difficulties those in public safety routinely face.

 Peer Team Coordinator